iamfmgod/Compatibility-Layer-for-DLSS-2-FSR-and-DSR-in-Minecraft-1.12.2/README.md

 ---

-## 📦 Regen Enhancer: Compatibility Layer for DLSS 2, FSR, and DSR in Minecraft 1.12.2
+## 📦 Compatibility Layer for DLSS 2, FSR, and DSR in Minecraft 1.12.2

 Bring modern GPU upscaling and frame generation to legacy Minecraft.